 - Overeating vs. Satisfied: How to Tell if You’re Eating Too Much

 Communicate with your family about your new diet

 Now when I say communicate with your family, I’m not saying lay down the law for what everyone can eat around you and how they need to act.
 I mean you should communicate with them about the changes that you are going to make.

 For example, when I first started changing my diet, I talked to my husband about what my ultimate goal was and how my eating was going to change.
-I let him know that I was trying to cut back on how often we ate out, I let him know the foods I was trying to avoid, and I also let him know that I would appreciate him not offering or suggesting those foods to me.
+I let him know that I was trying to cut back on how often we ate out, the foods I was trying to avoid, and that I would appreciate him not offering or suggesting those foods to me.

 You will notice I made no thoughts or demands on the food that he put in his mouth.
 I was just very clear about what changes I was making and why.

 By communicating, I let him know the ways in which he could support me without asking him to make changes that he had no desire to make.

 This is an especially helpful tip if you have any “food pushers” in your life.
 It can help save potential drama down the road when they want to feed you treats and snacks that aren’t on your diet plan.

 Separate the idea that eating the same food equals quality time together